Dr. John W. Michel

-John Michel is the Busch Faculty Scholar and a tenured Associate Professor of Management in the Joseph A. Sellinger, S.J., School of Business & Management at Loyola University Maryland.
-He holds a Ph.D. in organizational behavior from the University at Albany and an M.S. in industrial-organizational psychology from the University of Baltimore.
+John W. Michel, Ph.D. is the Busch Faculty Chair and an Associate Professor of Management and Organizations at the Sellinger School of Business and Management, Loyola University Maryland.
+He received his Ph.D. in Organizational Studies from the State University of New York at Albany.

 Professor Michel teaches both undergraduate and graduate courses in the areas of leadership, organizational behavior, and human resources management.
-He has also consulted for a number of public and private organizations assisting in the development of management training programs, selection and retention practices, employee climate surveys, and other human capital related initiatives.
+He has also consulted for several public and private organizations assisting in the development of management training programs, selection and retention practices, employee climate surveys, and other human capital related initiatives.

-Professor Michel currently serves on the editorial boards of the Journal of Business & Psychology, the Cornell Hospitality Quarterly and the Journal of Leadership and Organizational Studies and regularly serves as an ad-hoc reviewer for a number of other top journals in the fields of management and applied psychology.
+Professor Michel currently serves on the editorial boards of the Journal of Business & Psychology, the Cornell Hospitality Quarterly and the Journal of Leadership and Organizational Studies and regularly serves as an ad-hoc reviewer for several other top journals in the fields of management and applied psychology.

 Michel, J.W., Tews, M.J., & Tracey, J.B.
 (2020).
 Validating effective managerial behaviors for the hospitality industry.
 International Journal of Contemporary Hospitality Management, 32 (6), 2175-2193.

 Tews, M.J., Michel, J.W., & Stafford, K. (2020).
 Social support and turnover among entry-level service employees: Differentiating type, source, and basis of attachment.
 Human Resource Management, 59, 221-234.